Essays in Idleness

 We should begin by vacating the certification authority: that is how, not the majority, but every single teaching candidate receives an ideological bath, or drowning; although only most (perhaps 95 per cent) come out of this process mortally filled with water.

 But I consider myself a true friend of “learning,” and even of universities, “in principle,” as they say.
-Let the institutions that replace them hire whomever they want — let them even recruit from the land of muskoxen — as they wish.
-And may they grant whatever degrees they please, and flourish or decline on personal tuitions and endowments, but without the fondest scent of tax money.
+Let the schools that replace them hire whomever they want — let them even recruit from the land of muskoxen — as they wish.
+And may they grant whatever degrees they please, and to flourish or decline on personal tuitions and endowments, without the fondest scent of tax money.

 The argument against this is that if “minimum” government standards were withdrawn, and schooling ceased to be mandatory, there would be a collapse of intellect in the general population.
 But let us look around: the collapse has already occurred.